nmshd/documentation/_docs_explore/64-attribute-values.md

 ## ProprietaryJSON

 An arbitrary JSON value.
-The value field can contain any valid JSON structure (except `null`).
+The `value` property can contain any valid JSON structure (except `null`).

-For validation purposes, the value field is stringified using `JSON.stringify`.
+For validation purposes, the `value` property is stringified using `JSON.stringify`.
 That string must not exceed the maximum length of 4096 characters.

 **Properties**